 - One subscription channel can only be consumed by one SDK.
 If multiple SDKs are connected to one subscription instance, only one SDK process can consume the change data.

-- In the case that multiple SDKs need to subscribe to one RDS instance, it is advised to create a corresponding subscription instance for each downstream SDK.
+- If multiple SDKs must subscribe to one RDS instance, you can create a corresponding subscription instance for each downstream SDK.

 SDK defines many types of class objects.
-The following section introduces the interface definition of these SDK class objects.
+This document explains the interface definition of these SDK class objects.

-- Set security credentials.
-The parameters correspond to the AccessKey of the Alibaba Cloud account of the subscription instance.
+Set security credentials.
+The parameters correspond to the AccessKeys of the Alibaba Cloud account that owns the subscription instance.

-- Set security credentials.
-The parameters are the AccessKeySecret of the Alibaba Cloud account.
+Set security credentials.
+The parameters are the AccessKeySecrets of the Alibaba Cloud account.
 It can be created and obtained from the AccessKeys page.

-- Set whether to use the internet for data subscription by the SDK running server.
+Set whether to use the Internet for data subscription by the SDK running server.
 If yes, the usePublicIp value is True.
 Otherwise, it is False.
-DTS only supports data subscription via the internet.
+DTS only supports data subscription through the Internet.

 void addConcurrentListener(ClusterListener arg0)